econoalchemist/Whirlpool/05_Whirlpool-Post-Mix-Spending.md

  <img width="300" src="assets/icysun189_QRcode.png">
 </p>

 PayNyms on the other hand, are an implementation of BIP47 used in Samourai Wallet and Sparrow Wallet.
 PayNyms are derived from hashing your payment code to generate a unique robot avatar and a unique name.
 The avatar and name make it easier for humans to interpret and handle.
 Samourai Wallet maintains a directory of PayNyms if you want to explore, search, and connect with others: [https://paynym.is/](https://paynym.is/).
+This is an opt-in directory that you can use to register your PayNym if you choose the option to do so from the app while initializing.

 <p align="center">
  <img src="assets/icysun189.png">
 </p>

 PayNyms can be used in a couple of different ways.
 You can use them to make direct payments to someone else's PayNym by making the on-chain connection and generating the index of secret addresses.
 There is no need for collaboration from the receiver; you can just scan their payment code, make the on-chain connection, and start sending payments to them.
+The receiver will need to know your payment code in order to observe those addresses and detect incoming payments.

 The other way to use PayNyms is through collaborative transactions like Stowaway and StonewallX2 which will be covered in later sections.